Ensuring accessible virtual meetings and events

 During the meeting

-- The technical and access administrator can use the function “mute all” and ask attendees to mute themselves when not speaking to avoid feedback and distracting background noise that can affect members with hearing impairments.
+- The technical and access facilitator can use the function “mute all” and ask attendees to mute themselves when not speaking to avoid feedback and distracting background noise that can affect members with hearing impairments.

 - Attendees should not speak unless called upon by the Chair; this includes responses back.
 If attendees are called away from their screen, or there are any distractions in the background, cameras should be switched off so neurodiverse members can focus.